RiyaBhandari-2811/Angular/Notes.md

     component: UserComponent,
     canDeactivate: [DeactivateGuard],
     children: [
+      {
+        path: ':id/:name/edit',
-      { path: ':id/:name/edit', component: EditUserComponent, canDeactivate: [DeactivateGuard] }
+        component: EditUserComponent,
+        canDeactivate: [DeactivateGuard],
+      },
     ],
-    resolve: {user: UserResolveService} // user will hold the return datat from the UserResolveService and this user will be forwarded to the EditUserComponent
+    resolve: { user: UserResolveService }, // user will hold the return datat from the UserResolveService and this user will be forwarded to the EditUserComponent
   },
 ];

 // edit-user.component.ts:
 export class EditUserComponent implements OnInit {
   ngOnInit(): void {
-    this.route.data.subscribe(data => {
+    this.route.data.subscribe((data) => {
       console.log(data.user);
-    })
+    });
   }
 }
 ```

 ---

 # Service